 If you're concerned about a loved one, or for more information about eating disorders and where to seek help, please visit www.nedc.com.au

-Supporting and encouraging people to make healthy choices is vitally important, but much of the environment around us is skewed towards us gaining weight rather than losing it.
+Supporting and encouraging people to make healthy choices is vitally important, but much of the environment around us is skewed towards us eating more and moving less.
 For example, food advertising and the number of takeaway outlets in an area can affect an individual's food choices.
 Everyone has the right to know the truth about what they're eating.

 Changing the environment we live in, to support healthier lifestyle choices, is vital.
 Governments have a fundamental role in creating an environment that encourages positive lifestyle changes by individuals, families and communities.
 These "decision-makers" need to help make healthy choices the easy choices.

 Toxic fat is not made-up, but it certainly is scary.
 The images in our advertisements are from real footage taken during a procedure in Perth, Western Australia.
 The term 'toxic fat' helps people understand that there are different kinds of fat in the body, the fat around your vital organs release chemicals (hormones and cytokines) that are dangerous to your health.

 Our focus is to promote healthy weight, healthier food and drink choices and increased physical activity.
 The advertisements are supported by a comprehensive website with tools and resources to encourage and support healthier lifestyle changes.

 The amount of physical activity you do is what will determine how fit you are, not your weight alone.
 While it is possible to be overweight and fit this may not necessarily mean you are healthy.
 Everyone, regardless of whether they are in the healthy weight range or overweight, will benefit from being active every day.